boscoh/hollow/README.md

 Hollow generates fake atoms that identifies voids, pockets, channels and depressions in a protein structure specified in the PDB format.

+This version 2.0 (Jun 2025):
+- fully Python 3
+- installable via pypi
+- reads/writes mmCif
+- memory efficient data structures
+- spatial hashing

 ## Quick install

 1. If you have [uv](https://docs.astral.sh/uv/) installed, then for a global install:

        >> uv tool install pdbstruct@latest

+2. To run in an isolated python env (don't pollute the global paths):

+       >> uvx pdbstruct

-2. Another alternative is to use [pipx](https://github.com/pypa/pipx)
+3. Another alternative is to use [pipx](https://github.com/pypa/pipx) to install globally:

        >> pipx install pdbstruct

-3. If you have a [venv](https://docs.python.org/3/library/venv.html) python environment setup, then:
+4If you have a [venv](https://docs.python.org/3/library/venv.html) python environment setup, then:

        >> pip install pdbstruct